 I used my stove only for breakfasts each morning – boiling water for porridge, and one dinner on the last night.
 I had a C100 fuel canister that lasted the 13 days, but did have a 250ml spare as I wasn’t sure how long the small one would last.
 The Koro boiled my water in a few minutes though, so I wasn’t using much gas each day.

 The pot, titanium, was the perfect size for solo camping, although on one morning we did mix mine and Rich’s porridge concoctions to save time.
-It also doesn’t transfer heat well so the handles are never too hot to hold.
 The empty pot is the right size to store a gas canister too.

 Mountain Equipment Manaslu